codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 toc: true
 ---

-If you have a hybrid runtime environment, you can provision one or more hybrid runtimes in your Codefresh account.
+If you have a hybrid environment, you can provision one or more hybrid runtimes in your Codefresh account.
 The hybrid runtime comprises Argo CD components and Codefresh-specific components.
 The Argo CD components are derived from a fork of the Argo ecosystem, and do not correspond to the open-source versions available.

-> To provision a hosted runtime as part of Hosted GitOps, see [Provision a hosted runtime]({{site.baseurl}}/docs/incubation/hosted-runtime/#1-provision-hosted-runtime) in [Set up Hosted GitOps]({{site.baseurl}}/docs/incubation/hosted-runtime/).
+> If you have Hosted GitOps, to provision a hosted runtime, see [Provision a hosted runtime]({{site.baseurl}}/docs/incubation/hosted-runtime/#1-provision-hosted-runtime) in [Set up Hosted GitOps]({{site.baseurl}}/docs/incubation/hosted-runtime/).

 There are two parts to installing a hybrid runtime: